Capitalists for Capitalism

 There are several other principles of capitalism that deserve note as well, including:

-• Collaboration, i.e. Working Towards Aligned Interests - What’s more, to engage in voluntary trade, there must be an alignment of interests, what is called nowadays as a win-win-win where everyone is better off thanks to the trade.
-What’s more, to engage in economic trade, people need to collaborate.
-Capitalism isn’t about competition as much as collaboration between people, finding ways to help each other.
-Voluntary trade only happens when interests align in a win-win-win scenario.
+Collaboration, i.e. Working Towards Aligned Interests - Capitalism isn’t about competition as much as collaboration, and finding ways to help each other.
+Voluntary trade only happens when interests align in a win-win-win scenario, where all parties benefit.
 But such scenarios are not obvious.
-We must get outside ourselves and understand what others value.
-This cannot happen in secret nor can it be realized in armchair philosophy.
-Aligning interests is the collaboration of learning about each other and teaching them about ourselves.
+We must understand what others value and share what we offer in return.
+This process cannot happen in isolation or theoretical debate: it requires real engagement.
 Engaging in capitalism is agreeing to collaborate in the learning, teaching, and exchanging of value.
-Competition can only happen after people have agreed to collaborate.
+Only after this collaborative groundwork, can meaningful competition emerge.

 These principles do not stand alone.
-Capitalism is a system of interdependent, connected, principles and it takes theoretical exploration to understand these connections and their effects.
+Capitalism is a system built on interdependent and interconnected ideas, and understanding how they work requires theoretical exploration.
 This is the core of Adam Smith's landmark work, The Wealth of Nations, and why it remains relevant today.

-Smith is the first to systematically show us how capitalism creates an ecosystem for massive increases in productivity that benefit everyone so long as we can freely trade.
-This is a lesson humanity needs to re-learn every generation.
+Smith was the first to systematically show us how capitalism creates an ecosystem for massive increases in productivity that benefit everyone, so long as we can freely trade.
+This is a lesson humanity needs to re-learn with every generation.
 If we do not embrace it, who will?
-Smith cannot sit on a shelf gathering dust precisely because we have seen the effects of his insights over the nearly 250 years since he first made the argument:
+Smith’s ideas cannot be left to gather dust on a shelf, precisely because we have seen the effects of his insights over the nearly 250 years since he first made the argument:

-• Average GDP per capita globally has risen from $1,300 in 1982 to $17,527 in 2022, a 1,248% increase.
+Globally, average GDP per capita has risen from $1,300 in 1982 to $17,527 in 2022 - a 1,248% increase.
 This translates to real-life benefits for people, such as diminishing hunger.
-As Vaclav Smil points out: “in 1950 the world was able to supply adequate food to about 890 million people, but by 2019 that had risen to just over 7 billion: a nearly eight-fold increase in absolute terms,” and “"rising food production reduced the malnutrition rate from 2 in 3 people in 1950 to 1 in 11 by 2019."
+As Vaclav Smil pointed out: “in 1950, the world was able to supply adequate food to about 890 million people, but by 2019 that had risen to just over 7 billion: a nearly eight-fold increase in absolute terms,” and “"rising food production reduced the malnutrition rate from 2 in 3 people in 1950 to 1 in 11 by 2019."

 There are ample examples to compare and contrast capitalist economic systems from non-capitalist systems over this time.
 After adopting capitalist policies and encouraging free trade and association, places like Hong Kong, Dubai, and Singapore grew significantly.
 What’s more, over the decades since the partition of Korea, the North has economically stagnated while the South has become one of the highest per-capita GDP’s in the world.